Debutante: Austria

-The Vienna Opera Ball is held in the auditorium of the Vienna State Opera which is turned into a large ballroom.
-On the eve of the event, the rows of seats are removed from the stalls, and a new floor, level with the stage, is built.
-The ball does not start until around 10 pm when the Austrian president and his guests enter the imperial balcony.
-Their arrival is heralded by trumpets.
-The Austrian national anthem is played followed by the European anthem.
+The Vienna Opera Ball is held in the auditorium of the Vienna State Opera and hosted by the Austrian president.
 There are performances of the state opera ballet company and classical arias sung by the opera stars.
-These are normally a small selection of Italian opera and famous Austrian pieces.
-The highlight of the opening ceremony is the introduction of 180 debutante couples.
-These are carefully selected young women and men who have successfully completed an application program and a strict classical dance choreography organised by the Elmayer dance school.
-The debutantes are led into the opera house to the sounds of Carl Michael Ziehrer's Fächerpolonaise.
-The dress code is evening dress: white tie and tails for men; strictly floor-length gowns for women.
-White opera gloves are still mandatory for female debutantes at the Vienna Opera Ball.
+The highlight of the opening ceremony is the introduction of 180 debutante couples – carefully selected young women and men who have successfully completed an application program – and a strict classical dance choreography organised by the Elmayer dance school.